hekevintran/1984cantonese/README.md

 Of course, I also highly enjoy the book itself.
 That this happened to be a highly political book that I translated whilst Hong Kong struggles with installing democracy and universal suffrage was most likely a coincidence.

 Everything on this repo is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported.
+I, Quincy Lam (林立崑), am the author of this work.
 Details about the license are here: http://creativecommons.org/licenses/by-nc-sa/3.0/legalcode

 Besides the text itself, "main.tex" may be useful for people interested in formatting vertical Chinese with XeLaTeX.